 The medals section presents several medals marking the English defeat of the Scots at Culloden, the bloody end of “Bonnie Prince Charlie’s” Jacobite rebellion, along with other historic medals that mark important times and important people with high relief designs of notable artistic merit.
 And, for a change of pace in terms of medals, the lovely silver agricultural medal that ends the section reflects a bucolic time that no longer portrays the average family farm.

-Books from the Douglas Bayern library end our catalog.
+Important books and sale catalogs including the final Douglas Bayern library items complete our catalog.

 Davissons Ltd uses a soft close for its auctions, which means no lot closes until everyone is done bidding.
 Every time a bid is placed within the final 40 seconds of a lot closing, the timer is reset to 40 seconds.
 This continues until no bids are placed for 40 seconds, at which point the lot closes.
 There will never be more than one lot closing at once, as the next lot is not allowed to begin closing until the current lot closes.